Go To: Registry Style Weddings | Fiancé Visa Letters | Getting Married in Bali | Prospective Marriage Visas

-The Perth Marriage Office is open 10:00am to 7:00pm – 7 days per week, for legally recognised weddings in a Registry Office format.
+The Perth Marriage Office is open 10:00am to 7:00pm – Monday to Saturday, for legally recognised weddings in a Registry Office format.

 The Perth Marriage Office is staffed by Commonwealth Marriage Celebrants and proceedings are typically conducted in one of our rooms, where the legal paperwork is signed and the marriage is solemnised according to law.
 This marriage service is typically for couples who do not require a formal ‘ceremony’ and do not plan to have many guests present for their wedding, with rooms available for simple marriage registrations (2 witnesses), short wedding services (up to 12 guests) or simple wedding ceremonies (up to 24 guests).

 Marriages at the Perth Marriage Office are typically for;